L13/vscode-diff/README.md

 * `shift+up/down` - Add the previous/next list item to the selection.
 * `home/end` - Move the cursor to the start/end of list view.
 * `shift+home/end` - Add all list items until start/end of the list view to the selection.
-* `page up/down` - Move the cursor to the start/end of the previous/next viewport of the list view.
+* `page up/down` - Move the cursor to the start/end of the previous/next page of the list view.
-* `shift+page up/down` - Add all list items of the previous/next viewport to the selection.
+* `shift+page up/down` - Add all list items of the previous/next page to the selection.